Minimum Essential Coverage Plans (MEC)

 Our MEC plan options are solid, low-cost alternatives to traditional medical insurance.

-BMA specializes in Minimum Essential Coverage plan options to include Minimum Value Plan, which help employers be compliant with all current Affordable Care Act (ACA) requirements under the Employer Shared Responsibility Provisions (ESRP).
+BMA specializes in Minimum Essential Coverage plan options which helps employers comply with one of the two Affordable Care Act (ACA) requirements under the Employer Shared Responsibility Provisions (ESRP).
 Our plans are perfect for small employers as BMA does not require our clients to have a minimum number of employees.

 MEC eliminates the costly penalty that employers would otherwise have to pay for each employee under the Affordable Care Act (ACA) by covering preventive and wellness-related tests and treatments.